awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 xgboost-mnist-hpo   Completed   2019-10-17T01:15:52Z   10          0            0        0         xgboostha92f5e3cf07b11e9bf6c06d6-009-4c7a123   xgboostha92f5e3cf07b11e9bf6c123
 ```

 A hyperparameter tuning job continues to be listed after the job has completed or failed\.
 You can remove a `hyperparametertuningjob` from the list by following the steps in Delete a Hyperparameter Tuning Job\.
-Jobs that have completed or stopped do not incur any charges for Amazon SageMaker resources\.
+Jobs that have completed or stopped do not incur any charges for SageMaker resources\.

 #### Hyperparameter Tuning Job Status Values<a name="hyperparameter-tuning-job-status-values"></a>